Most Popular Reads

 Share sneak peeks and behind-the-scenes shots to energize fans

 Super fans love to feel like insiders.
 So use Instagram to give them what they want.
-Show them what goes on behind the shopping cart and you’ll energize them to buy later.
+Show them what goes on behind the shopping cart and you’ll energize them to buy later–or even right there, as Instagram is rolling out its Instagram Shopping initiative in 2017.

 One way is to build momentum for a new product launch or a big sale by sharing sneak peeks of what’s coming down the pike.
 Step up engagement and make it fun by challenging your customers to guess the products from only a closeup or small piece of the image.